 Get full access to Outside Learn, our online education hub featuring in-depth fitness and nutrition courses and more than 2,000 instructional videos when you sign up for Outside+.

 If you’ve thought about taking up yoga, there’s never been a better time than now to hit that mat.
 Not only does yoga do body and spirit good (and given how stressful the past year has been, that’s welcome news), but it’s also never been easier to find online classes.

 Feeling a little intimidated about giving yoga a try?
-Don’t be, especially when you consider this: You’re already doing yoga.
+Don’t be, especially when you consider this: You’re already doing it!
 “If you’re breathing, you’re doing yoga,” says Samantha Parker, MS, certified yoga therapist and kinesiophobia and cognitive movement specialist in Washington, D.C.
 After all, yoga is about learning to control the breath and meld the mind with the body.
-Fortunately, anybody can practice yoga, and not only is it cost-effective, but it’s also accessible because you can practice anywhere.
+Fortunately, anybody can practice it, and not only is it cost-effective, but it’s also accessible because you can practice anywhere.

 Want more reasons to give yoga a try?
 Take these 10 reasons to the mat with you: